Best Post Office savings account rates evaluated

 Is it easy to switch to Post Office?

-Post Office offers loads of different savings accounts, so how you switch will depend on what type of account you are opening.
+Post Office offers a variety of different savings accounts, so how you switch will depend on what type of account you are opening.
 It aims to make switching as easy as possible for you, so whatever the account you can be sure the process is simple.

-For an online saver, you can start an account with as little as £1, and be ready to start saving straight away.
-You are also able to transfer ISAs into your new account, so no need to worry when looking to switch.
+For an online saver, you can open an account with as little as £1 and be ready to start saving straight away.
+You can also transfer existing ISAs into a new Post Office ISA.

 How do I decide which account is for me?

 You need to work out what it is you need from your savings account.
 Are you looking to put a bit of money away each month?
-Do you want to put some money away and restrict access to it?
-Are you after rewards or hoping to maximise interest?
+Are you comfortable restricting access to your money in exchange for a higher rate of interest?
+When will you need the money?

 • Interest rates